glemoine62/ubuntu_setup/tensorflow_install.md

 ./bazel-0.8.1-installer-linux-x86_64.sh --user
 # Add $HOME/bin to PATH in ~./bashrc
 ```
 Ready to build.
-The build results in a `.whl` file which needs to be install with pip
+The build results in a `.whl` file which needs to be installed with pip

 ```
 cd ../tensorflow